-With the subscription business model, customers or members pay a set amount each week, month or year, and in return, they get a service.
+With the subscription business model, customers or members pay a set amount each week, month or year, and in return, they get a service in exchange.

 Today the subscription business model has become the standard for many tech companies.